Elendeer/ESI/readme.md

 { procedure declaration with parameters supported. }
 PROCEDURE P2(a, b : REAL; c : INTEGER);
 VAR
-    a : INTEGER; {duplicat declaration here, will throw a sementic error.}
+    a : INTEGER; {duplicat declaration here, will throw a semantic error.}
     {that is, name solution and nested scope supported. }
 BEGIN
 END;